This Indian Recipe Makes 12 Rotis (1 Dozen)

 Roti (otherwise called handmade bread or chapati) is a flat bread which originated in India.
 This bread is widely recognized throughout many parts of the world.
 It is also common in South Africa.

 Semolina is the coarse, wheat middlings of durum wheat essentially utilized as a part of making pasta & couscous.

 This semolina roti is also called Rawa or Rava roti in South India & is known as Thali Peet in Kannada.

 - 2 cups semolina

-- Add water to a medium or large pot & bring to a boil on the stove top.
+- Add water to a pot & place on the stove top on medium heat.

-- When the water comes to a boil, add in the salt & oil.
-Give it a quick mix.
+- When the water comes to a boil, add in the salt & vegetable oil.

 - Thereafter add in the semolina.